PremyslM/worbit_/README.md

 Your feedback and suggestions are highly appreciated!
 If you encounter any issues or have ideas for improvement, please open an issue on the GitHub repository.
 We will do our best to address them in a timely manner.

-For additional support or questions, feel free to contact our team at workout@example.com.
+For additional support or questions, feel free to contact me at premysl.mikulenka@icloud.com

 Let’s embark on a journey towards a healthier and fitter lifestyle with Project Workout!